 Heating an RV with a Wood Stove

-I know this may sound crazy, but believe it or not there are actually quite a few people who have installed a small wood stove in their RV as an off-grid heating source.
-Many of these people are stationary RVers, but some of them actually travel.
-You can read more about heating an RV with wood in my article Heating an RV with Wood: Safety Tips and Wood Stove Reviews.
+I know this may sound crazy, but believe it or not, there are actually quite a few people who have installed a small wood stove in their RV as an off-grid heating source.
+Many of these people are stationary RVers, but some of them travel.

-A company called RV Comfort Systems has developed a way to modify an RV furnace to run on electricity instead of propane called CheapHeat, and you can even add a control switch to be able to easily switch it from propane to electricity and vice versa depending on which one is more affordable for you at the time.
+A company called RV Comfort Systems has developed a way to modify an RV furnace to run on electricity instead of propane called CheapHeat.
+You can add a control switch to be able to easily switch it from propane to electricity and vice versa depending on which one is more affordable for you at the time.

 The company provides documentation for the installation process so that you can have it installed by any licensed RV mechanic so you don't have to worry about whether or not it's safe to use.

-Later, we ended up staying at an RV park that only allowed foam board skirting, so I also have a blog post about how we made the foam board skirting pictured below.
+Later, we ended up staying at an RV park that only allowed foam board skirting, so I made foam board skirting (for about half the cost!).

-Some people cover their windows with Reflectix in the winter, but having sunlight in my home during winter has a positive influence on my mood, so I can't stand covering my windows and making my home feel like a cave–I have to use something that still lets light through.
+Some people cover their windows with Reflectix in the winter, but having sunlight in my home during winter has a positive influence on my mood.
+I can't stand covering my windows and making my home feel like a cave!
+I have to use something that still lets light through.

 Preventing and Dealing with Condensation

-Some people who full time in an RV in cold winter climates have problems with condensation accumulating on the windows.
-Fortunately we haven’t encountered this problem, but for those that do, insulating the windows can make a big difference.
+Some people who full full-time in an RV in cold winter climates have problems with condensation accumulating on the windows, like you saw in the photo above.
+Insulating the windows can make a big difference in preventing RV condensation.

 Insulating Our Closet

-The walls of our closet seem to be more poorly insulated than the rest of our RV, which makes our bedroom feel pretty drafty on cold nights, especially on my husband’s side of the bed next to the closet.
+The walls of our closet seem to be more poorly insulated than the rest of our RV, which makes our bedroom feel pretty drafty on cold nights.

-In the past I tried taping some extra Reflectix to closet walls to see if it would help, but I didn’t have enough to fully line it so I always intended to do a better job later, but then I heard of some people having problems with condensation accumulating underneath the Reflectix they used to line their cabinets, so I abandoned this idea.
+In the past, I tried taping some extra Reflectix to closet walls to see if it would help.
+But then I heard of some people having problems with condensation accumulating underneath the Reflectix, so I abandoned this idea.